Setting up GPS NEO 6 sensor with Raspberry PI and Node.js

 The content here is under the Attribution 4.0 International (CC BY 4.0) license

-Recently I have had the chance to set up a basic IoT project which consists of localization by GPS.
-The decision was to work with the Raspberry board over the arduino based on the number os shields that arduino would use.
+Recently I have had the chance to set up a basic IoT project that consists of localization by GPS.
+The decision was to work with the Raspberry board over the Arduino based on the number of shields that Arduino would use.

 - Wiring up the components